catid/blog2022/content/posts/quest_pro_termux.md

 After code-server was installed, I was able to run it, and I used vim to edit its config file to set the password to something more reasonable.

-## What's next?

-Well, I didn't much like code-server for text editing due to lots of bugs and general input sluggishness.

-Hopefully someone writes a VR port of VS Code, so we can use that for doing professional software development where we mostly will shell into a build server rather than building things locally.

-Also I hope that Quest Pro gets better support for keyboard/mouse.
-I would like the Windows key to bring up the app bar so you don't need to use a controller for that.
-I would also like to be able to click on permission boxes with the bluetooth mouse.
-Too many apps have the virtual keyboard pop up when it's not wanted, so that feels pretty janky when you have a real keyboard in front of you.

-Also, I would love to have the concept of desktops like in Windows, which seems like a minimal ask.
-On Windows, I usually have about 3-4 desktops full of apps that I switch between, and it's a huge time saver.
-On Quest I'd love to be able to set up a few apps on each desktop the way I want, and be able to get in and out of that desktop so I can use other apps and return to the same consistent workspace.
+## Things That Don't Work (AKA Why You Don't Want This Yet)

+Here's my laundry list.
+If Meta wants this platform to actually work for software engineers (themselves included), then we need a few things fixed.

+Better keyboard/mouse support:

+(1) The Windows Key on the keyboard should bring up the task tray.
+(2) The bluetooth mouse should be able to accept permission dialogs.
+(3) When using a bluetooth keyboard, the virtual keyboard should *never* pop up.
+Currently it pops up in every app - super obnoxious.

+The goal should be to be able to launch apps and use important system features without needing to reach for controllers or use hand tracking.
+I'd prefer to just not have hand tracking enabled since it often times puts distracting blobs on top of what I'm trying to do.

-We really need to be able to copy text from the Meta browser app and paste it into apps like Termux or a code editor.
+(4) We really need to be able to copy text from the Meta browser app and paste it into apps like Termux or a code editor.

+Enough said.

+(5) Home needs to support app layouts, what Windows calls "virtual desktops."

+We need to be able to set up some apps, and be able to return to that layout very quickly.
+On Windows, I can press Win+Tab or Ctrl+Win+Arrow to rapidly change between sets of apps.
+Right now any time I launch something or go to Settings, my layout gets wrecked and I need to fix it.

+(6) We need a VR port of Visual Studio Code.
+Using code-server from a browser is just awful compared to a desktop experience.

+If all these things are solved, then software development on a VR headset will feel fairly frictionless and similar to a real desktop.